 - See also: scheme, chicken

-- I have 16 facts about Stalin Scheme implementation. what would you like to know? email me and let me know how I can help.
+- Have a question about Stalin Scheme implementation not answered here?
+Email me and let me know how I can help.